kamennova/practiceManager/README.md

 #### View statistics

+A complete overview of your practice is available:
+* Pieces - partitioned by status - not started, in work and total
+* Sessions - total sessions completed, total time spent and the longest session time
-- tracking time spent on practice & displaying statistics;
+* Activities - time spent on Pieces, Technique and Sight reading

 ![](./reports/stats.png)

 #### Choose preferred theme

-Both light and dark themes are available.
+Dark theme is also available.

 ![](./reports/piece_dark.jpg)